 Macau Lifestyle interviews one of the hottest names in the local business world.
-Joe Liu has it all—the looks, the talent and a great personality.
-Co-founder of Mome Media and Marketing, a one-stop comprehensive media and marketing solutions that integrates creativity into application of offline and online media platforms, Joe was happy to open the door of his trendy and comfortable office for us.
+Joe Liu has it all—the looks, the talent, and a great personality.
+Co-founder of Mome Media and Marketing, a one-stop comprehensive media and marketing solutions that integrates creativity into the application of offline and online media platforms, Joe Liu was happy to open the door of his trendy and comfortable office for us.

 You don’t often see this level of organization and commitment in start-ups.
 It seems you started with a proper plan.
 Can you tell us a little more about Mome?